hudyweas/multi-process-communication/README.md

 # Multi-Process-Communication
-Project for PSiW in ANSI C about communication between processes.
+Project in ANSI C about communication between processes.

 ## How it works